syncfusion/blazor-docs/src/charts/range-selector/labels.md

 ## Position

-By default, the labels can be placed outside of the Range Selector.
+By default, the labels can be placed outside the Range Selector.
 It can also be placed inside the Range Selector using the [`LabelPosition`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_LabelPosition) property.

 {% aspTab template="range-navigator/label/position", sourceFiles="position.razor" %}